pretix/pretix-docs/docs/guides/pretixscan/android.md

     If you follow the rest of the instructions in this section, then order search will still be locked behind a PIN.

 In order to enable kiosk mode on your device, lock the settings behind a PIN as described under [Locking the settings](#locking-the-settings).
-While you are in the "PIN protection" submenu, check the box next to "Kiosk mode".
+While you are in the "PIN protection" submenu, check the boxes next to "Kiosk mode" and "Disable search".
 Once you return to the main screen, pretixSCAN will not display the menu bar at the top anymore.

 ![Home screen of pretixSCAN in kiosk mode displaying the pictogram for entry scanning, the last synchronization, and the buttons for flashlight and autofocus.
 The top bar is missing.](../../assets/screens/scan/kiosk.png "Kiosk mode")

 Use the [app pinning](https://support.google.com/android/answer/9455138?hl=en) feature of Android or your preferred solution to prevent users from leaving the app.